 Solution.
 In the formula, we will put n = 50.
 Then n + 1 = 51.
 Therefore the sum is

 Problem 2.
 What is the 200th triangular number?

 ½(200 × 201) = ½(40,200) = 20,100.

-Above is a 5 by 5 square array.
+Just as a triangular number is a number that can appear as a triangle, so a square number can take the form of a square.
 25 is a square number.
-If we call 1 the first square number, then by adding what gnomons was 25 produced?
+If we call 1 the first square number, then by adding which gnomons was 25 produced?

 To 1 we added 3 to produce 4.

 To 4 we added 5 to produce 9.

 To 9 we added 7 to produce 16.

 To 16 we added 9 to produce 25.

 The gnomons of the squares are the odd numbers.